NikitaNikolaevich/graph-topology-in-routing-problems/README.md

-The CORP or Clustering Optimiser for Routing problem is a python library for accelerating Deikstra task on any graphs гыштп hierarchical method involving solving a problem on simpler graphs with further combining solutions into a common one.
+The CORP or Clustering Optimiser for Routing problem is a python library for accelerating Deikstra task on any graphs with hierarchical method involving solving a problem on simpler graphs with further combining solutions into a common one.
 More information about method ine can find soon in corresponding _article_.

 # graph-topology-in-routing-problems